euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

                     c[2,i,j,k] = a0*b1 - a1*b0
         return c

-The numba code works out of the box and is compiled on the fly by a just-in-time compiler.
-A cython version looks very similar, but requires compilation into a module that is subsequently imported back into python.
-The cython code below uses fused types to generate code for single and double precision simultaneously.
+The Numba code works out of the box and is compiled on the fly by a just-in-time compiler.
+A Cython version looks very similar, but requires compilation into a module that is subsequently imported back into python.
+The Cython code below uses fused types to generate code for single and double precision simultaneously.

 .. code-block:: python